data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-2-node-and-express.md

 express robots_app --ejs
 ````

-> NOTE: The `--ejs` flag specifies our choice to use *EJS* as a view template engine.
+> NOTE: The `--ejs` flag specifies our choice to use *EJS* as a view template engine instead of the default template engine, *Jade*.

 This command should create the following files: